PTSD Therapy

 Symptoms of PTSD

-PTSD treatments and diagnosis
+PTSD treatment and diagnosis

 When listing the number of symptoms in each cluster, a diagnosis of PTSD is indicated when the correct number of symptoms in each category has lasted for more than a month.
 Also, these symptoms cause severe obstructions at home, at work, or in the throes of daily life.
-Other symptoms that may not be clear until a clinician has made a diagnosis of PTSD are low self-esteem, feeling disconnected from their lives, or having relationship problems.
+Other symptoms that may not be clear until a clinician has made a diagnosis of PTSD are low self-esteem, a sense of being disconnected from their lives, or having relationship problems.
 These issues by themselves may also be indicative of some other mental health disorder.
 When combined with the clustered symptoms, they become added symptoms of PTSD.

 Getty/AnnaStills